United Nations Assistance Mission in Afghanistan

-The United Nations Assistance Mission in Afghanistan (UNAMA) is a UN Special Political Mission tasked with assisting the people of Afghanistan.
+The United Nations Assistance Mission in Afghanistan (UNAMA) is a UN Special Political Mission officially tasked with assisting the people of Afghanistan.
+It is headquartered in the capital, Kabul, and maintains a field presence across the country; it also has liaison offices in Pakistan and Iran.

-UNAMA was established on 28 March 2002 by United Nations Security Council Resolution 1401.
+UNAMA was established on 28 March 2002 by United Nations Security Council (UNSC) Resolution 1401.
+It replaced the United Nations Special Mission to Afghanistan and was mandated to provide political, administrative, and humanitarian support to Afghanistan.